Cultus/vagrant-wordpress/README.md

 # Disclaimer

-This repository is intended only for development purpose.
+This repository is for development use only
-If you want more secure environment, use http://vccw.cc/ instead.
+If you want more secure environment, see http://vccw.cc/ instead.